lilgatitodev/tokengrabber/README.md

-public discord token grabber suck./n they are to detectable and get you banned on discord within like a week this is a stripped version of AstraaDev's token grabber code with a nuitka builder and obfuscator added
+public discord token grabber suck.
+they are to detectable and get you banned on discord within like a week
+this is a stripped version of AstraaDev's token grabber code with a nuitka builder and obfuscator added

 # VIRUSTOTAL - python unobfuscated